Can A Root Canal Be Combined With Other Dental Procedures?

 At Knight Dental Care, Dr. Edward Knight uses a root canal to treat the inside of a decayed or infected tooth.
 Underneath the enamel and dentin of a tooth is the pulp.
 This pulp contains connective tissue, blood vessels, and nerves.
 Once a tooth is fully developed, it can survive without the pulp, which is removed during a root canal.
-You need a root canal in Midland, MI when your pulp is infected or inflamed due to cracks, chips, deep tooth decay, or repeated dental procedures on the same tooth.
-This can lead to pain and, in severe cases, an abscess.
+An infected or inflamed pulp, often the result of cracks, chips, deep tooth decay, or repeated procedures on the same tooth, is the most common reason patients seek root canals in Midland, MI.
+Left untreated, the infection can spread and potentially develop into a painful abscess.

 There are many signs that you may need a root canal, including: